wronawiktor/docs/docs/kubernetes/install-plugins.md

 Install **Helm** client on your workstation

-Every **Helm** [release](https://github.com/helm/helm/releases) provides command line binary for any operating system.
+Every **Helm** [release](https://github.com/helm/helm/releases) provides a command line binary for any operating system.
 These versions can be manually downloaded and installed.

 Get your desired [latest](https://github.com/helm/helm/releases) version of Helm: